What Are Some Examples Of Charges Brought Under Health Care Fraud By A Consumer, Patient, Or A Doctor?

 Another factor that relates to how much time you might do is the position you sit in.
 In other words, if you're a doctor milking the federal government out of millions of health care dollars, you can expect to get a very stiff sentence versus someone who's an employee getting paid the same amount.

-Whether or not the government gets cheated, it's still not right.
+Whether or not the government gets cheated, it still needs to be right.
 And, if they can prove that you knew about it and helped, you could be prosecuted.
 But, an employee is not going to be punished anywhere near what a doctor would.

 Will a Physician Charged With Health Care Fraud Lose Their Medical License?

-A lot of times, I will work hand-in-hand with my clients and the administrative attorney who is defending them at the medical board level.
+I often work hand-in-hand with my clients and the administrative attorney who is defending them at the medical board level.
 I share information and evidence with them.

-If the doctor indicates that they're innocent, then we're going to set about proving that to the jury at the federal criminal level.
-I will also assist in the medical board investigation and at the hearing that is going to be heard at that level.
+If the doctor indicates that they're innocent, we'll set about proving that to the jury at the federal criminal level.
+I will also assist in the medical board investigation and at the hearing that will be held at that level.

 A conviction will result in the revocation of your medical license, suspension, or alternate solution that they will deem appropriate under the circumstances.